trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 2. number in bottom-right matrix is strictly **greater** than mid-point
 3. number in the other two could be **greater** or **smaller** than mid-point, we cannot say until find out

 So each time when we find a mid-point in recursion, if target number is greater than mid-point then we can say that it cannot be in top-left matrix (property 1).
+So we check all other 3 matrices except top-left.

 Or if the target number is smaller than mid-point then we can say it cannot be in bottom-right matrix (property 2).
-And we always need to check the other two sub-matrices.
+We check all other 3 matrices except bottom-right.

 Therefore we have `T(mn) = 3/4 * (mn/4) + O(1)`.
 By Master Theorem, the time complexity is `O(log(mn)) = O(log(m) + log(n))`